Lewis Collins: The Professionals (1977–1983)

-In 1976, the dramatist and television producer Brian Clemens created a new British television crime-action drama series entitled The Professionals, modelled on the success of the hit American television series Starsky and Hutch.
-It was also intended to be a more realistic follow-up to a prior successful television series that he had just produced about government agents entitled The New Avengers.
+In 1976, the dramatist and television producer Brian Clemens created a new British television crime-action drama series titled The Professionals, modelled on the success of the hit American television series Starsky and Hutch.
+It was also intended to be a more realistic follow-up to his previous television series about government agents, The New Avengers, in which Collins had appeared.

 As with the previous series, Clemens planned to have a split leads casting arrangement for the new show.
-Having already cast the actor Martin Shaw Clemens found in the first week of filming that the initial partnership he had arranged for the recording of the pilot episode with their first choice of actor, Anthony Andrews was not working out.
-The producers quickly found that the duo lacked personal on-screen chemistry due to the similarity of the acting styles of Andrews and Shaw, therefore a decision was made to recast Shaw's role with another actor.
-He had thought of Collins as an alternative after seeing a recently filmed episode of The New Avengers, in which Collins and Shaw (both trained at LAMDA) had appeared alongside one another and there had been a noticeable dynamic tension between them, both in their acting style and off-screen private personalities.
-After a screen test of Collins, he replaced Anthony Andrews as 'William Bodie'.
-Although not getting on particularly well with one another personally, the good-humoured antagonism and bravado between Collins and Shaw on-screen worked well and the series was highly successful on British television for the next six years, making household names of them both.
+He had already cast the actor Martin Shaw; however, Clemens found in the first week of filming that the initial partnership he had arranged for the recording of the pilot episode with his other first choice of actor, Anthony Andrews, was not working out.
+The producers quickly found that the duo lacked personal on-screen chemistry due to the similarity of the acting styles of Andrews and Shaw; therefore a decision was made to recast Andrews' role with another actor.
+He then thought of Collins as an alternative after seeing a recently filmed episode of The New Avengers, in which Collins and Shaw (who each had trained at LAMDA) had appeared alongside one another; there had been a noticeable dynamic tension between them, both in their acting style and off-screen private personalities.
+After a screen test of Collins, he replaced Andrews as 'William Bodie'.
+Although the two actors personally did not get on particularly well together, the good-humoured antagonism and bravado between Collins and Shaw on-screen worked well and the series was highly successful on British television for the next six years, making household names of them both.
 The production came to an end in 1981, although new episodes continued to be shown onscreen until early 1983.

 Military career

 Collins was a private in the 10th Battalion Parachute Regiment of the British Army (a Territorial Army unit) from 1979 to 1983.
-In 1983, he applied to join the Territorial SAS, but was refused because of his celebrity status.
-From 15 to 23 March 1980 Collins with several volunteers from the Parachute Regiment, along with the boxer John Conteh, took part in a loaded march in military service conditions from London to Liverpool up the A41 road, the funds raised from the event being donated to a charity for disabled children.
+In 1983, he passed entrance testing to join the Territorial SAS, but was rejected because of his celebrity status.
+From 15 to 23 March 1980, Collins and several volunteers from the Parachute Regiment, along with the boxer John Conteh, took part in a loaded march in military service conditions from London to Liverpool up the A41 road, the funds raised from the event being donated to a charity for disabled children.